 Nevertheless, Sartre’s ontology is a better foundation for our anthropology than the student’s more fashionable one.
 The mimetic dependency of our language on the language of others is not our primary relation to language.
 Human language is, on the contrary, a solution to the potential violence of the rivalries aroused by simple mimesis.
 What is new in human language is precisely that it mediates our mimetic relationship to our fellows by a neomimetic relationship to a central Being, deferring the rivalry of the gesture of appropriation by means of the universally repeatable sign.

 Even when the child learns language by pointing at objects in his environment, he is not simply repeating passively the words he hears: he is performing a free act of ostension that recalls the originary act of language.
 Although to point to and name an object is an act that can be original only once, each repetition repeats the act’s originarity.
-We do not “associate” the word with the object but choose to utter it, no longer as an “instinctive” gesture of appropriation mimetically dictated by our fellows, but as a free act of representation.
+We do not “associate” the word with the object but choose to utter it, no longer as an “instinctive” gesture of appropriation mimetically reinforced by our fellows, but as a free act of representation.

 My student could not have defined himself as a mere locus of discourses without the freedom of the Sartrean néant, which figures our separation as consciousness from what we do as material beings.
 But the metaphoric néant fails to make explicit that this separation is and can only be actualized in language.
 My self-consciousness is always really or potentially realized in language, just as it is through language alone that my student can complain that he is but a passive victim of language.